Panama City News-Herald (Florida) 16 April 1943

 Pvt.
 Jack W. Naugher, 18, radio operator, Knoxville, Tenn.

 Pvt.
 Edmon W. Presley, 21, gunnery student, Candler, N.C.

 Pvt.
 Jack M. Qualis, 25, gunnery student, Galena, Kas.

 Pvt.
 George Rabey, 25, gunnery student, Bingham, N.Y.

 Pvt.
 Chester I. Serotta, 20, gunnery student, New York City

-Jack Naugher was born around 1924 in Tennessee.
+Jack Naugher was born in 1924 in Tennessee.
 He attended Rule High School in Knoxville, TN and enlisted with the Air Corps on 19 October 1942 at Camp Forrest, TN.

 Mr. and Mrs. Carl Naugher, of 2204 Western Avenue, today had word of the death of their son, Pvt.
 Jack William Naugher, 18, in an airplane crash at Buckingham Field, Fort Myers, Fla.
 Pvt.
 Naugher graduated form Rule High School last June and entered the Army last October.
 He had finished training as a radio operator in a bomber, and on his request, was about to begin training as an aviation cadet pilot.
 Papers regarding his transfer as an aviation cadet had been sent just a day or so ago to his parents, and were on the way back to Fort Myers when word came last night of his death, sometime yesterday.
 No details of the crash were given to the parents.
 The body is being returned to Knoxville.
 Pvt.
 Naugher was home on a 12-day furlough just three weeks ago.
 He was a News-Sentinel carrier before entering the Army last fall.
 His grandparents, Mr. and Mrs. William Hinton, of Ball Camp Pike, have 13 other grandchildren in the armed services.